cakephp/docs/en/migrations.rst

         Plugin::load('Migrations');

-Additionally, you will need to configure the default database configuration in your config/app.php file as explained in the :ref:`Databse Configuration section <database-configuration>`.
+Additionally, you will need to configure the default database configuration in your config/app.php file as explained in the :ref:`Database Configuration section <database-configuration>`.

 Overview
 ========